Ways to Help Our Community

 FUNCAVIDA Children's Cancer Foundation

-We continue our tradition of helping FUNCAVIDA Children's Cancer Foundation (non-profit) in raising funds for their Annual Children's Christmas Party on December 13.
+We continue our tradition of helping FUNCAVIDA Children's Cancer Foundation (non-profit) in raising funds for their Annual Children's Christmas Party in December.
 These kids are fighting cancer or have a parent struggling with the disease.
 The gifts that Santa delivers at the FUNCAVIDA Christmas party are likely the only gifts these children will receive.

 1st Way to Donate: Make bank transfer to BNCR or BCR (see graphic at right).
 Thank you for your generosity!!